CRImier/crimier.github.io/_posts/2023-07-17-uPy_HTTPS_ENOMEM.md

 ```

 I have no idea what the side effects are - my device is a throwie, it will reset itself if the code fails.
 I do know that this made the ENOMEM error disappear.

+After modifying this, upload this onto your device, and make sure that it is called instead of the builtin - I named my lib `urequests.py` and did `import urequests`. gl.

 If you think that this is bad advice, contact me somehow and let me know.
 Cheers!